 NTUBA provides students with:

 Academic orientation that meets the needs of contemporary enterprises

 Plenty of research projects and internship opportunities

 A prosperous future

 Academic & Research Activities

-Academic collaborations with overseas universities include establishing student exchange and dual-degree programs with the Rutgers School of Business in New Jersey.
-Looking forward, more academic ties are in the making, such as dual-degree programs and visiting teachers exchange programs with the University of Illinois Urbana-Champaign, as well as visiting scholar programs with the University of Colorado Springs.
+Academic collaborations with overseas universities include: establishing student exchange and dual-degree programs with the Rutgers School of Business in New Jersey.
+We are looking forward for more academic ties, such as dual-degree programs, visiting teachers exchange programs with the University of Illinois Urbana-Champaign, as well as visiting scholar programs with the University of Colorado Springs.